shivaniborhade19/Robokavi_yps/README.md

     Update this path to point to your Inkscape executable.

+    Windows Example:
+    Python

-        Windows Example: r'C:\Program Files\Inkscape\bin\inkscape.exe'
+r'C:\Program Files\Inkscape\bin\inkscape.exe'

-        macOS Example: /Applications/Inkscape.app/Contents/MacOS/inkscape
+macOS Example:
+Python

+'/Applications/Inkscape.app/Contents/MacOS/inkscape'

+Linux Example:
+Python

+        '/usr/bin/inkscape'

-        Linux Example: /usr/bin/inkscape (often in PATH by default)
+    (often in PATH by default)

-5. Set Up Google Gemini API Key
+    Set Up Google Gemini API Key:

     The project requires an API key to access the Google Gemini service for poem generation.

         Obtain your Gemini API key from the Google AI Studio: https://aistudio.google.com/

         Create a file named .env in the root directory of your project (the same directory as your main script, e.g., main.py).

         Add your API key to this .env file in the following format:

         GEMINI_API_KEY=YOUR_API_KEY_HERE

     (Replace YOUR_API_KEY_HERE with your actual Gemini API key.)

     Important: Ensure your .gitignore file includes .env to prevent your API key from being accidentally committed to your public repository.

 How to Run the Project